Building and deploying a simple PHP application using GitHub Actions

 Running the action

-The preceding screenshot, shows the two jobs that ran and produced a single artifact.
+The screenshot shows the two jobs that ran and produced a single artifact.
 Once completed, the server is up-to-date with the latest changes.

 Where to go from here